-It might be that a website’s main purpose is to generate email subscribers.
+It might be that a website’s primary purpose is to generate email subscribers.
 Another website could exist to showcase products.
 The next website’s main priority could be to get prospects to fill out a quotation request.
-On eCommerce websites, the main task is to sell products via its product sales pages and checkout page.
+On eCommerce websites, the main task is to sell products via product sales and checkout pages.

-One thing you may have spotted from what you have read thus far is that almost all the objectives revolve around the person who is visiting the website taking some form of action.
-Be it entering their email address, making a telephone call, filling out a form, or making a purchase, it is the user taking action.
-For them to do so the website, and in particular, the web design elements within it must have had the effect of persuading that visitor to act in a particular way.
+You may have spotted from what you have read thus far that almost all the objectives revolve around the person who is visiting the website taking some form of action.
+It is the user taking action to enter their email address, make a telephone call, fill out a form, or make a purchase.
+For them to do so, the website, and in particular, the web design elements within it must have had the effect of persuading that visitor to act in a specific way.

 Now, this is not a psychology lesson, but it will serve you well if you come to appreciate that the journey from a person landing on a website through to them deciding to follow a call to action on that website happens for a reason.
 It happens because what they have seen, heard, or read, has persuaded them to do so.
 The question is, why and how did the website persuade them?

 It may have done so using many persuasion techniques, but they all rely on some aspect of human behaviour and the more you understand them, the more effective your web design will be.
 Here are 5 human behaviours and thought patterns which your web design should focus on.

 Priming: There is a principle in selling and persuasion that involves getting someone to say “Yes” to something insignificant so that they get in the habit of saying yes, all the way through to saying yes to the main question.
 Prime your visitors by getting them to say “Yes” to a free download, to a choice of two options, to commenting on blog posts or sharing your website on social media.